leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/distort/stabilize_2d.rst

 Movie Clip
    The movie clip whose stabilization to use.

-Filter
+Interpolation
    Various methods for the stabilization.
    Usually, the same as used in
-   :menuselection:`Movie Clip Editor --> Properties --> Stabilization --> 2D Stabilization --> Filter`.
+   :menuselection:`Movie Clip Editor --> Properties --> Stabilization --> 2D Stabilization --> Interpolate`.
    For technical details on their difference,
    `see this <http://www.mathworks.com/help/vision/ug/interpolation-methods.html>`__.
    But for most purposes, default of Bilinear should suffice.